 For further information on applicable data retention periods, please contact us at digital.graymatter@reply.com

-Your Rights
+7. Your Rights Under UK GDPR

-You have the right at any time to stop us from contacting you for marketing purposes.
-In order to ensure that we can comply with your request, we will need to retain a minimal record of your information on a suppression list, including your forename, surname and email address.
+In order to ensure that we can comply with a marketing opt-out request, we will need to retain a minimal record of your information on a suppression list, including your forename, surname and email address.

-Cookies
+8. Cookies

 Cookies are text files placed on your computer or mobile device to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of our website, such as what pages are visited and in what order and what is downloaded and to compile statistical information on website activity.

-Applying for a Job at Graymatter reply
+11. Applying for a Job at Graymatter Reply

 By submitting your CV to us via our website, you are deemed to have agreed that we can process your personal information as necessary to progress your application, including the processing of any sensitive data about you.